melanieplageman/autobench/README.md

 To change the existing kernel parameters' values, edit the `fio_loop_agenda` var in `fio.yaml`.
 The `loop_fio` role included in `fio_combinations.yaml` will run every combination of the settings specified in the `fio_loop_agenda` var.

-To change which kernel parameters are under test, you will also need to add code to set the new parameter in the `disk_kernel` role and add this setting to the `run` table in the `fio` role, both in the `run` table schema in `roles/fio/files/schema.sql` and the `INSERT` statement in the "Insert run settings and fio results to database" task in `roles/fio/tasks.main.yaml`.

 Assuming you have already provisioned VMs and updated the inventory, you may now run `fio_combinations.yaml`.
 The results will be populated in the specified results database.

 ```sh
 ansible-playbook fio_combinations.yaml -e "privatekey=PRIVATE_KEY_FILE"
 ```

 ## Running TPC-DS
 To run the TPC-DS benchmark on a certain revision of Postgres: